ricardodpcosta/ScholarPy/README.md

 ## Features

-This Python toolkit is based on advanced data processing and artificial intelligence packages:
+This Python toolkit is based on advanced data processing and artificial intelligence modules:

 * **Selenium**: Automates web browsing tasks, allowing the script to interact with dynamically generated content and enabling the extraction of data even when the content is loaded asynchronously with JavaScript.
 Essential for accessing ORCID and CiênciaVitae profiles.